Lolcat: History

-In December 2014, the word lolcat entered the Oxford English Dictionary, appearing in its online version.

 Format

-Lolcat is a compound word made from "lol" and "cat".
-"Lol" stands for "Laugh out Loud" or "Laughing out Loud"; hence, lolcats are intended to be funny and to include jokes.
-Lolcats images comprise a photo of a cat with a large caption characteristically set in a heavy sans serif font such as Impact or Arial Black.
-The image is, on occasion, digitally edited for effect.
+Lolcat is a compound word made from the acronym "LOL" and "cat".
+Lolcat images comprise a photo of a cat with a large caption characteristically superimposed onto the image in a heavy, sans-serif font such as Impact or Arial Black.
+Such images and memes following the format are often digitally edited for comedic effect.

-The caption generally acts as a speech balloon encompassing a comment from the cat, or as a description of the depicted scene.
+Captions act as a speech balloon encompassing a comment from the cat, or as a description of the depicted scene.
 The caption is intentionally written with deviations from standard English spelling and grammar, featuring "strangely [sic]conjugated verbs, but a tendency to converge to a new set of rules in spelling and grammar".

 The text parodies the grammar-poor patois stereotypically attributed to Internet slang.
 Frequently, lolcat captions take the form of phrasal templates.
 Some phrases have a known source, usually a well-known Internet meme, such as All your base are belong to us or Do not want, while others don't.
 The language of lolcats has also been likened to baby talk, however it draws on a variety of linguistic resources, not just the imitation of baby talk.

 Common themes include jokes of the form "Im in ur [noun], [verb]-ing ur [related noun]."
 Many lolcat images capture cats performing characteristically human actions or appearing to use modern technology, such as computers.

-There are several well-known LOLcat images and single-word captions that have spawned many variations and imitations, including "Ceiling Cat" (see below).
+There are several well-known Lolcat images and single-word captions that have spawned many variations and imitations, including "Ceiling Cat" (see below).
 Others include Fail (a cat with a slice of processed cheese on its face) and "I Can Has Cheezburger" (a portrait of a blue British Shorthair).
 Another popular format is "[Adjective] cat is [adjective/noun]."

 Recurring characters

 "Ceiling Cat" is a character spawned by the meme.
 The original image was an image macro with a picture of a cat looking out of a hole in a ceiling, captioned "Ceiling Cat is watching you masturbate."
 There followed numerous examples with the format "Ceiling Cat is watching you [verb ending in / rhyming with -ate]" with Ceiling Cat superimposed in the upper left hand corner of an image macro depicting the appropriate action.
 The underlying theme is that the cat is looking down on one, almost in a form of judgment.

-"Ceiling Cat" and the corresponding "Basement Cat" (a black cat who lives in the basement) represent good and evil in the lolcat universe, and in some cases God and Satan, as in the LOLCat Bible Translation Project.
+"Ceiling Cat" and the corresponding "Basement Cat" (a black cat who lives in the basement) are said to represent good and evil in the lolcat universe, and in some cases God and Satan, as in the LOLCat Bible Translation Project.

 Ceiling Cat by Eva & Franco Mattes, a 2016 taxidermy cat installation mimicking the meme, is in the collection of the San Francisco Museum of Modern Art.